Where is the library located?

 Yes.
 All users must comply with age and fine restrictions.
 Present library card or driver's license/state ID at checkout counter.
 Use for 18 and older is on a first come, first served basis with a 30 minute time limit enforced if others are waiting.
 Separate restrictions apply for those under 18.

-Printing costs: the first two pages are ten cents each; each additional page is fifteen cents.
+Printing costs: the first two pages are ten cents each.
 Printouts are paid to the lab monitor.

 Click Here for Internet Policy.